br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 **I won a [scholarship](https://www.udacity.com/grow-with-google) from Udacity and Google.** This is an initiative designed to help people make career changes into coding, and is separate from the Full Stack Web Developer Nanodegree program.
 I was accepted to the intermediate web developer track to learn techniques for building progressive web apps.
 There was a three month challenge round, after which the top participants move on to a more advanced Mobile Web Specialist program.

 I tracked my work and made it available on [GitHub](https://github.com/br3ndonland/udacity-google).
-Udacity also created a [website](https://sites.google.com/udacity.com/gwgdevscholarship/home) for the course.

 Here's how it went down: